microsoft/vscode-docs/docs/getstarted/settings.md

   "window.newWindowDimensions": "default",

   // Controls if files should open in a new window.
-  // - default: files will open in the window with the files' folder open or the last active window unless opened via the dock or from finder (macOS only)
+  // - default: files will open in a new window unless picked from within the application (e.g. via the File menu)
   // - on: files will open in a new window
   // - off: files will open in the window with the files' folder open or the last active window
   // Note that there can still be cases where this setting is ignored (e.g. when using the -new-window or -reuse-window command line option).